cnr-isti-vclab/meshlab/scripts/README.md

 Please be sure to have these package managers before running this script.

 It takes as input the `--dont_install_qt` option, that allows the user to choose whether to install or not qt using the system package manager.
 It could be useful if Qt is installed using other sources.
-For example, in our GitHub actions workflows we use a specific action step to install Qt, in order to choose a specific version of Qt.
+For example, in our GitHub actions workflows we use a specific action step to install Qt, in order to choose a specific version.

 Please see the readme inside the desired platform folder for system dependent additional arguments and further details.